arsenvlad/azure-functions-siteextensions/README.md

 ./deploy-functionapps.sh
 ```

-## Kudo APIs
+## Kudu APIs

-> NOTE: Kudo PUT call to /api/siteextensions/{siteExtensionsName} will take at least 35 seconds.
-We cannot make other calls to the Kudo endpoint while the site extension is being installed since these calls with result in "Conflict" error.
+> NOTE: Kudu PUT call to /api/siteextensions/{siteExtensionsName} will take at least 35 seconds.
+We cannot make other calls to the Kudu endpoint while the site extension is being installed since these calls with result in "Conflict" error.

 ```bash
 # Set name of resource group, function app, and the site extension name to install.